alfredlua/assistant-aura/readme.md

 Well, it wouldn't be an app without issues.
 So, here goes:

-- It is lazy.
+- ~~It is lazy.
 If you ask it, "what's the first post on Hacker News?", it will only find the title of the post and guess what it is about.
 You have to specifically instruct it to visit the post.
-Oh, where's the AI that will replace me?
+Oh, where's the AI that will replace me?~~ I updated the system prompt to make it less lazy.
 - It doesn't work well with dynamically-loaded sites.
-I have added a function for scraping with Selenium but sites such as Reddit blocks Selenium.
+I have added a function for scraping with Selenium but sites such as Reddit block Selenium.
 - It does fail sometimes.
-Like humans, once it failed, it will sometimes be too demotivated to try again.
+Like humans, once it fails, it will sometimes be too demotivated to try again.
 But like all computer systems, you can turn it off and on and try again.